sai1004/js-security-practice/demo-XSS/DOM-Based XSS/readme.md

     ```
     <svg onload=alert('XSS')>
     ```
+---

-    # So How to Fix this vulnerability
+    # So How to Fix this vulnerability?

     **both exploiting and fixing** vulnerabilities will level up your web security skills big time. 💪

----

 ### ✅ Recap: DOM-Based XSS (Vulnerable)